 You end up projecting a sense of strength that is hard to ignore.

-If you can’t change the things that make you feel ugly, be indifferent to it.
-Accept them and take ownership of who you are without hiding away.
+If you can’t change the things that make you feel ugly, be indifferent to them.
+Accept them and take ownership of who you are without hiding.

 And if you’re not, then be more.
-Life is far too great and precious to be wasted on just one feature to a human being.
+Life is far too great and precious to be wasted on just one feature for a human being.